 b.
 The top 250 anglers by points will have the opportunity to register as a boater and be guaranteed use of their boat.
 If one or more of the top 250 do not accept the invitation, the remaining slots will be filled from a list of qualified and pre-registered anglers by points.
 The top 250 boaters may or may not have a partner during the event.
 In the event a boater draws a non-boater, Rule 17 applies, including the non-boater being entitled to an equal number of hours to fish his/her selected waters.

 c.
 ABA will take registrations for non-boaters slots from qualified anglers by points, until all 250 boater slots have been filled.
 Those anglers registering as a non-boater will be paired with a boater and be entitled to their equal number of hours to fish his/her selected waters, see Rule 17.

 d.
 Divisional Anglers of the Year will compete within the National Championship tournament event.

+e.
 No angler will be allowed to win more than one boat in any calendar year.
 The Championship lake will be off limits approximately 15 days prior to the first official practice day.
-All tournament information pertaining to the Championship will be published on the ABA web site NLT September 1, 2014.
+All tournament information pertaining to the Championship will be published on the ABA web site NLT September 1, 2015.